mars0i/masonclj/doc/masonclj/params.md

 1. Two to three bean-ish accessor functions.
-The first, implicit arg, which is `this`, is type-hinted to the `SimState` subclass (see below), although this will not be visible in generate source code.
+The first, implicit arg, which is `this`, is type-hinted to the `SimState` subclass (see below), although this will not be visible in generated source code.
 2. Two to three corresponding signatures, in a `gen-class` specification, which cannot be immediately next to the bean function definitions.
 3. An entry in a data structure such as a defrecord or map, defined